A variety of events will show on Maps and Reports in your ClearPathGPS portal. Here is a brief summary:

 - Ignition Off: The vehicle's engine has been shut off.
 This is detected in the same manner as ignition On, via a signal to the port, or a drop in voltage on the ignition wire.

 - Moving: When the GPS detects the speed of the vehicle has passed more than 3mph, a Moving event is reported.
-This is detected not by the vehicle's speedometer, as many units aren't connected to a speedometer, but by the change in GPS location over time.
+This is detected not by the vehicle's speedometer, as many units such as hardwired trackers, aren't connected to a speedometer, but by the change in GPS location over time.
 The reason for the 3mph minimum threshold, is to avoid false moving events caused by minor GPS diffraction.
 Certain very slow moving vehicles, such as farm equipment or steamrollers, can sometimes show a series of Idle events as opposed to Moving events due to the speed of the vehicles always remaining under 3 mph.

 - Idle: If the engine of a vehicle has been running for 6 minutes without a Moving event, an Idle event is reported.
 (If you'd like to see a summary of Idle events, a Report can be generated under Reports->Group Summary->Idle Summary Report)